Welcome to Oakfield House School

 We view each child as a true ‘individual’ and as a person with their own strengths; interests and areas that they need to personally develop.
 We work hard to maintain a ‘family atmosphere’ at school where an ethos and culture of valuing and mutual respect is evident.
 Our staff team’s substantial experience and qualifications should enable you to feel confident that your child is receiving the very best support available regardless of their particular difficulty or condition.

 Oakfield House School staff are committed to best practice and the wellbeing of your child is paramount.
 Our experience shows us that working together with families and other professionals brings about the best progress for each child.

 Oakfield House School is set in eight acres of landscaped gardens that include our own woodland trails through our orchards and vegetable patches for each class to grow their own produce.
-We have an outdoor sports area, outdoor play equipment and a large sunken garden with picnic benches for children to use.
+We have an outdoor sports area, a multi use games arena (MUGA), outdoor play equipment and a large sunken garden with picnic benches for children to use.